-When traveling abroad it’s always difficult to understand the tipping culture in that country.
+When traveling abroad, it’s always difficult to understand the tipping culture in that country.
 Tipping in Thailand is no different.
-When should you tip in Thailand, are you tipping in Thailand enough?
+When should you tip in Thailand?
+Are you tipping enough in Thailand?

-Our first trip was on our Thailand honeymoon and since then we have lived in Thailand for the past 3 years, so we’ve put together a guide to tipping in Thailand to help you out.
+Our first trip was on our Thailand honeymoon, and since then we have lived in Thailand for the past three years.
+We’ve put together a guide to tipping in Thailand to help you out.

 Tipping In Thailand